Ismaestro/ampjucks/README.md

 * Free template
 * SASS support.
 Files separated and mixed and minified with gulp tasks

+## Dist folder

+Build task create two different folders with the HTML files one per language.
+Deploy this folders the way you like the most.

 ## Contributing
 - Please see the CONTRIBUTING file for guidelines.
 - Create **pull requests, submit bugs, suggest new features** or documentation updates :wrench: